 1:30pm: I’m onto my third and final appointment for the day.
 I meet with a 44-year-old man who, after an ABI, has left Homonymous Hemianopia and is unable to see the left side of his body and environment.
 As a result he also has some memory impairment which makes learning and remembering what we had gone through in previous appointments difficult.

 Today we continue where we left off last appointment.
-I am supporting him as he relearns visual scanning strategies like turning his head, using his cane, taking his time to navigate around his home, and avoiding bumping into obstacles.
+I am supporting him as he relearns visual scanning strategies like turning his head, using his white cane, taking his time to navigate around his home, and avoiding bumping into obstacles.

 We also complete some target practice as he locates numbered targets placed around the room.